 - 277. stiff] obstinately unbending

 - 278. vile sense] "Used as an intensive emphasizing some bad quality or condition; †also, heavy, severe."
 (OED, 6.b.)
 "Will he steale out of his wholsome bed To dare the vile contagion of the Night?"
 (Julius Caesar, II,i, F, 905-6) Kenneth Muir notes that "Gloucester calls his senses vile because they still allow him to be fully conscious of his sorrows, and do not give him the relief of insanity."
 Muir, KING LEAR: The Arden Edition of the Works of Shakespeare, p.
 175. See Appendix B.

 - 278. ingenious] conscious

 - 279. distract] mad

 - 281. wrong imaginations] illusions

 - 283-288.
 Glou...too] Ed.
 See Appendix B.

 - 286. Ripeness is all] Cf. Hamlet, V,ii, "the readinesse is all" (F, 3671).
+Stoicism, a Hellenistic philosophy, teaches acceptance of fate, readiness for death, and equanimity in the face of fortune's changes.
+Stoics like Seneca wrote that one should endure all things with fortitude, as everything is determined by a chain of causes, and that the timing of death is settled at birth.
+Hamlet's line resonates with the same Stoic ideals as Edgar's.

-- 288. drum] There are stage directions in both the quartos and the First Folio "Drum afar off" (F, 2737, after "griefs"), and "A drum a farre off" (Q. 2739, after "themselves").
+288. drum] There are stage directions in both the quartos and the First Folio "Drum afar off" (F,

+2737, after "griefs"), and "A drum a farre off" (Q. 2739, after "themselves").
 I have omitted the direction because what the audience is hearing are the palliate sounds of music coming from Cordelia's camp.
 (See note IV,vi,S.D., "Soft music.")
 Lear's reconciliation with his daughter occurs days after we left him in IV,v.
 The drums Edgar is referring to in line 288 happen shortly before the battle, when Albany's enters with "Drumme and Colours" (F, 2845) in IV,vii (Act V, scene i in the Folio, scene 22 in the quartos).
 The music bridges the jump in time, as in movie narratives.
 It helps connect the scenes storywise, and creates emotion.
 [See note IV,vii,17.,S.D.
 "Enter, with drum and colors, Albany, Goneril, Albany's Squire, and Soldiers."]

 - 288. father] Edgar uses the word "father" in the sense he used it before.
 For reasons unknown, Gloucester, suddenly recognizes the identity of his son in a classical moment of anagnorisis.
-[See Appendix B.]

-- 288. friend] i.e. Edgar.
-See Appendix B.

-- 288. S.D.
+[See Appendix B.] - 288. friend] i.e. Edgar.
+See Appendix B. - 288.
+S.D.
 Gloucester rises with assistance] Ed.
 The important question for the reader is when does Gloucester rise?
-Is it after hearing Edgar's extended metaphor, or upon recognizing his

-son's voice when he hears the word "father" spoken for a last time.
+Is it after hearing Edgar's extended metaphor, or upon recognizing his son's voice when he hears the word "father" spoken for a last time.
 In the final scene, what compels Edmund to tell Albany of his order to have Lear and Cordelia murdered in prison is the sight of Goneril's and Regan's corpses, not Edgar's speeches.
-Similarly, Lear's Knight is not convinced by "Caius" words to bring letters to Cordelia.
-He agrees to go only after Kent shows him his signet ring.
+Similarly, Lear's Knight is not convinced by "Caius"'s words to bring letters to Cordelia.
+He agrees to go only after Kent shows him his signet ring. - 288.
+S.D.

-288. S.D.
 Exeunt Edgar with his father in his hand] Ed.
 Exeunt, F. Exit.
 Q. Compare INTERMEZZO, S.D., "Cordelia with her father in her hand."